Izumi, Kagoshima: Climate

 Izumi has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Izumi is 16.6 °C. The average annual rainfall is 2284 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.4 °C, and lowest in January, at around 4.0 °C.

 Demographics

 Per Japanese census data, the population of Izumi is as shown below:

 History

 Izumi is part of ancient Satsuma Province, and is mentioned in the early Heian period Wamyō Ruijushō.
 It was part of Satsuma Domain in the Edo Period.
 The villages of Kami-Izumi, Naka-Izumi, Shimo-Izumi, Takaono and Noda were established on April 1, 1889 with the creation of the modern municipalities system.
 Kami-Izumi was raised to town status on January 1, 1925 and was renamed "Izumi".
 Naka-Izumi was raised to town status on July 1, 1923 and renamed Yonenotsu.
 Izumi merged with Yonenotsu April 1, 1954. and became the city of Izumi.
-On March 13, 2006, the towns of Noda and (both from Izumi District) were merged into Izumi.
+On March 13, 2006, the towns of Noda and Takaono (both from Izumi District) were merged into Izumi.